martinsolent/figma/docs/pixel_perfect/pixel-perfect-app-bar.md

 ![](../images/pixel_perfect/top_bar/layer_prop_2.png)

-###  Responsiveness
+##  Responsiveness - Step 8

- The Component needs to be responsive, but when we drag it in and out from the right side it is not responsive
+ The Component needs to be responsive, but when we drag it in and out from the right side it is not responsive.

+ Note: As mentioned above we could have **Auto Layout** are frames to start with, but we will learn how to create Responsiveness to a static layout.

  ![](../images/pixel_perfect/top_bar/no_reposive.gif)